 You don’t have to get a menorah, any candle you have to light is a great symbol of the miracle.
 You could even gather nine candles and make your own “menorah”, one candle for each night and one as your servant candle to light the others.

 This is the list of traditional scripture readings and the blessings can be found here.

 Night 6: Numbers 7:42-47

 Night 8: Numbers 7:54 – 8:4

 Read Christian Hanukkah Readings

-My book Miracles & Dedication has blessings written from a Christian perspective, Christian and traditional Jewish scripture readings, questions for reflection, and a sample prayer to engage with the night.
+My book Miracles & Dedication (available in paperback and ebook) has blessings written from a Christian perspective, Christian and traditional Jewish scripture readings, questions for reflection, and a sample prayer to engage with the night.

 More Christmas Posts from Shelemah